Unidentified decedent: Identification process

 Usually, bodies are identified by comparing their usually unique DNA, fingerprints and dental characteristics.
 DNA is considered the most accurate, but was not widely used until the 1990s.
 It is often obtained through hair follicles, blood, tissue and other biological material.
 Bodies can also be identified with other physical information, such as illnesses, evidence of surgery, breaks and fractures, and height and weight information.
 A medical examiner will often be involved with identifying a body.
+Since 2018, genetic genealogy has also been used to identify many bodies by matching the deceased’s DNA with that of relatives who have uploaded their DNA to genealogy sites.

 Mortuary photographs

 Many police departments and medical examiners have made efforts to identify the deceased by placing mortuary photographs of the UID's face online.
 In some instances, the mortuary photographs would be retouched of wounds if they are to be released to the public.
 Dismembered corpses may also be digitally altered to appear attached to the body.
 This is not considered to be the most effective method, as the nature of death often distorts the UID's face.
 An example of this is that of "Grateful Doe," who was killed in a vehicular crash in 1995.
 He sustained extreme trauma that disfigured his face.

 A Jane Doe found in a river in Milwaukee, Wisconsin, had died months earlier, but was preserved by the cold temperatures.
 Her morgue photographs were displayed publicly on a medical examiner's website, but her face had been distorted by swelling after absorbing water, with additional decomposition.

 Death masks have also been used to assist with identification, which have been stated to be more accurate, as they are required to display "relaxed expressions," which often do not illustrate the faces of the UIDs as they were found, such as that of L'Inconnue de la Seine, a French suicide victim found in the late 1800s.
 However, a death mask will still depict sunken eyes or other characteristics of a long-term illness, which do not often show how they would have looked in life.